 Children fill their wooden shoes with hay and carrots for Sinterklaas‘ reindeer.
 They find their offering replaced by candy and toys in the morning.

 Ever heard of the Christmas pickle?
 It is uncertain whether this tradition really originated from Germany, but this unusual modern Christmas custom involves hanging a pickle ornament on the tree.
 The first child to find the Christmas Pickle gets a small gift.

-And last but not least, the tradition that Clay and I adopted this Christmas season and for holiday seasons to come: Jólabókaflóð (pronounced yo-la-bok-a-flot).
+And last but not least, the tradition that I adopted this Christmas season and for holiday seasons to come: Jólabókaflóð (pronounced yo-la-bok-a-flot).
 This tradition of gifting a book to your loved ones on Christmas Eve began during WWII when heavy restrictions on imports left the Icelandic people with few gift options come Christmastime.
 Books became the popular gift of choice as the restrictions on imported paper were more lenient.
 This seventy year old tradition often includes family members staying up late reading their new gifts together while sipping hot cocoa.
-Perfection, and also so hygee (the Danish word for charming, cozy, and special, which I learned from the book that I received from Clay!).
+Perfection, and also so hygee (the Danish word for charming, cozy, and special, which I learned from the book that I received this Christmas Eve!).
 You can learn more about Jólabókaflóð here.

 Christmas 2017 in Knoxville, TN with my wonderful family!
 Merry Christmas, friends!